dice-project/DICE-Deployment-Service/tools/README-extract-blueprint-parameters.md

 Input file specification
 ------------------------

-The input files follow the same rules as for the [blueprint updater tool](README-update-blueprint-parameters.md).
+The input files follow the same rules as for the [blueprint updater tool].

 **Configuration file** will contain the values that the tool finds in the blueprint's node template preferences in the order defined in the options file.